cipherstash-archive/cipherstash-rails-demo-app/README.md

   filters: [:contains, :equals]
 ```

-Add this to the Patient model `patient.rb`:
+Uncomment the below in the Patient model `patient.rb`:

 ```ruby